Ai in retail banking

 According to eMarketer, 74% of customers want their banks to provide more personalized experiences, and 66% are open to banks using their data to achieve this.
 How can implementing AI in retail banking enhance personalization?

 One clear application is offering tailored loans.
-By leveraging big data, AI tools can analyze a customer’s financial profile and use these insights to deliver loan offers that align with individual needs, risk appetite, and creditworthiness.
-This enables retail banks to provide different interest rates based on varying levels of financial health.
-One study found that using machine learning models for AI-driven decisions on car loans increased dealerships’ profitability by 34%.
+By leveraging big data, AI tools analyze a customer’s financial profile and use these insights to deliver loan offers that align with individual needs, risk appetite, and creditworthiness.

 Retail banks can also use AI-driven insights to receive a deeper understanding of customer context and needs and, thus, upsell and cross-sell relevant products and services.
 For instance, a customer’s spending habits and payment discipline may reveal that they are ready to upgrade from a basic credit card to a premium one.

-Implementing AI in the retail banking sector: Steps, challenges, and best practices
+Implementing AI in the retail banking sector: Steps and best practices

-Adopting AI in retail banking requires expertise and precision due to the industry’s complexity and stringent regulatory requirements.
-Below, we outline the critical steps, challenges, and best practices you need to consider to implement AI smoothly.
+Adopting AI in consumer banking requires expertise and precision due to the industry’s complexity and stringent regulatory requirements.
+Below, we outline the critical steps, challenges, and best practices you need to consider to implement it smoothly.

 Step#1: Prepare infrastructure